 Median earnings of all students 10 years after enrollment.
 Includes students that did not graduate.

-Graduation rate:50%
+Graduation rate85%

 Graduation rates below the school’s state average are shown in red.
-Schools with graduation rates in the bottom 25% nationally (48%) are not ranked and are displayed at the end of the ranking list.
+Schools with graduation rates in the bottom 25% nationally (49%) are not displayed.

 The median net cost of students who receive federal financial aid.
 This is lower than the price advertised by the school.